Article

 Step 1: Prepare your documents

-Before you venture to Germany, ensure you are eligible to live in the country and apply for an appropriate visa.
+Before you venture to Germany, you will need to check if you're eligible to live in the country and apply for an appropriate visa.

-If you hail from an EU country, you can live, work, and study anywhere within Germany without a visa.
+If you come from an EU country, you can live, work, and study anywhere within Germany without a visa.
 This also applies to citizens of Iceland, Liechtenstein, Norway and Switzerland.

 The German residence permit for non-EU citizens